 The Inability to Rely on a Police Force to Intermediate Violent Attacks Would Be Awful

 The most vulnerable in our society need a professional police force to protect them, not vigilantes.
-A lack of police could further deepen existing socioeconomic inequalities.
-Wealthy Americans would likely just hire their own private security from firms like Pinkerton, and wealthy gated communities could even hire their own private police force.
+A lack of public police may also give way to even more prejudiced private police forces.

 They could potentially even use their private security as a militia to cause further violence or conduct personal vendettas.
 Middle-class and working-class Americans, meanwhile, would be forced to fend for themselves.

 Jacob Lund/ iStock / Getty Images Plus

 Without the police, the U.S. could revert to a Wild West scenario, in which people round up posses to carry out vigilante justice.
 Communities, neighborhoods, and even gangs might take it upon themselves to dole out their own form of justice.
 This kind of vigilante violence would not only be terrifying—it could further increase division between Americans.